semrush/intergalactic/website/docs/style/design-tokens/design-tokens.md

 tabName: Tokens
 ---

+@## Description

-Design tokens are variables that store visual design choices.
+Design tokens are variables that store visual design choices (colors, fonts, spaces, opacity, box-shadows, etc.).
 With design tokens, designers and developers can quickly access and apply a range of visual attributes for any given element in a UI.

-This approach helps design and developer process to be unified and consistent across all products.
+The most important thing is that tokens ensure the same style names and values are used in design files and code.

 @## Base tokens

-Our palette is built with [Huetone tool](https://huetone.ardov.me/).
-You can learn more in the [Twitter thread](https://twitter.com/ardovalexey/status/1447329411678806023).
+A list of base tokens is our palette.
+It was built with [Huetone tool](https://huetone.ardov.me/) (you can learn more about the tool in the [Twitter thread](https://twitter.com/ardovalexey/status/1447329411678806023)).

 Shades of the same color have a value ranging from 50 to 800, depending on its tone.
-Each shade has recommendations for use based on Huetone's contrast ratio calculation.
+Each shade has recommendations for use based on [Huetone's contrast ratio calculation](https://huetone.ardov.me/).

 @## Semantic tokens

-There is a list of tokens for components and charts for the default Intergalactic theme.
+This is the list of tokens and components for the default Intergalactic theme.

 @import design-tokens

 @## Chart tokens

-There is a list of tokens for charts.
+This is a list of tokens for charts.

 @page design-tokens-figma